nmrghe/mindlaboratory/index.md

 ---
 ---

-# Our goal is to understand how the richness of our "mental life" –– our thoughts, plans and expectations –– emerges from biology
+# Our goal is to understand how the complexity and richness of our "mental life" – our thoughts, plans and expectations – emerge from biology

 We follow a multidisciplinary approach, combining experiments in humans and animals to study particular mental processes, such as planning, anticipation and learning, with hypothesis-driven analyses and modeling of the underlying neural dynamics.